 - Modern kitchen faucet with pull out sprayer; 1.8 gpm; ceramic disc valve technology

 - Toggle between spray and stream modes using controls on spray head; flexible Supply lines not included

 - Solid brass body, Lead-Free Brass Construction^Convenient Single-Lever Design safe, durable.

 - Spout rotation range: 360 degree, offers two different spray or stream ways.

-- 2-FUNCTION SPRAYER -- Two spray modes allow you to easily switch from a splash-free inflation flow to a powerful...
+- DUAL-FUNCTION SPRAYER: Two spray modes allow you to easily toggle from splash-free aerated stream to powerful pre-rinse...

 Last update on 2019-06-14 / Affiliate links / Images from Amazon Product Advertising API